apcro/check_munin_rrd/README.md

 Assumptions
 ===========
-* You have Nagios and Munin installed on the same server
+* You have Nagios (http://nagios.org/) and Munin (http://munin-monitoring.org/) installed on the same server.
-* You have pnp4nagios installed
+* You have pnp4nagios installed (http://www.pnp4nagios.org/).

 Usage
 =====